odoo/odoo/doc/howtos/website.rst

 .. patch::

-It should also be possible to create new courses directly from a teacher's page, or to see all the courses a teacher gives, so add :class:`the inverse relationship <openerp.fields.One2many>` to the *teachers*
+It should also be possible to create new courses directly from a teacher's page, or to see all the courses they teach, so add :class:`the inverse relationship <openerp.fields.One2many>` to the *teachers*
 model: